 Disk-Based Data Import Concepts

-- A disk is a user-supplied storage device that is specially prepared to copy and upload data to Oracle Cloud Infrastructure.
-You copy your data to one or more of these disks and ship the disks in a parcel to Oracle to upload your data.
+- An import disk is a user-supplied storage device that is specially prepared to copy and upload data to Oracle Cloud Infrastructure.
+You copy your data to the import disk and ship it in a parcel to Oracle to upload your data.

 Pin-code protected devices and physical-key protected devices are currently not supported.

-- A transfer disk is the logical representation of a disk that has been prepared to copy and upload data to Oracle Cloud Infrastructure.
+- A transfer disk is the logical representation of an import disk that has been prepared to copy and upload data to Oracle Cloud Infrastructure.

 - A transfer job is the logical representation of a data migration to Oracle Cloud Infrastructure.
-A transfer job consists of one or more transfer packages that each contain one or more transfer disks.
+A transfer job consists of one or more transfer packages that each contain a single transfer disk.

-- The Data Transfer Utility is the command line software that Oracle provides for you to prepare transfer disks for your data and for shipment to Oracle.
+- The Data Transfer Utility is the command line software that Oracle provides for you to prepare the transfer disk for your data and for shipment to Oracle.
 In addition, you can use this software to manage transfer jobs and packages.